ISVPlaybook/isvplaybook.github.io/_docs/Partner Onboarding/partner-signup.md

 ## Overview

 The Microsoft Partner Network (MPN) is now called the Microsoft AI Cloud Partner Program (AICPP).
-The Microsoft AI Cloud Partner Program (formerly called the Microsoft Partner Network) is a hub of people, resources, and offerings brought together to give you everything you need to build and deliver successful solutions for your customers.
+The Microsoft AI Cloud Partner Program (also formerly called the Microsoft Cloud Partner Program (MCPP)) is a hub of people, resources, and offerings brought together to give you everything you need to build and deliver successful solutions for your customers.

 ## Prerequisites